mwerezak/sphinx-lang/README.md

 The plan is first - an interpreter, then compilation to bytecode and a VM - then static analysis during the bytecode compilation step.

+# Safe Rust FFI

+Because Sphinx is implemented entirely in Safe Rust, it should be possible to provide a completely safe FFI with Rust code, and add the capabilities of a dynamic scripting language to a host Rust application.

+As a long term goal I would like to also leverage the rlua bindings to provide a Lua FFI in Sphinx, as well.